 It was clear that the reason tenants got behind in their rent was not due to a lack of income.
 It hit me hard; they didn’t have a money problem, they had a priority problem!
 They just didn’t believe paying their rent on time was a priority!

 If we believe that our rent is top priority over everything else, the rent would be paid on time.
 If we believe ‘other things’ are more of a priority over our accommodation requirements, then the rent would be a lower priority, and will not be paid on time!

 Have you got tenants like this on your rent arrears list?
 Take a good look at your rent arrears list.

 How many are genuine?

 Firstly, look at your rent arrears list and count how many tenants are ‘genuinely late’.
 A good definition of ‘genuine’ tenants is that they are hardly ever late, have phoned you a few days before they were due, and have given you a commitment when they will pay.
-How many of these fit this criteria of ‘genuine’?
+How many of these fit these criteria of ‘genuine’?
 I reckon you couldn’t even count 10%!

 So who are the rest of the tenants on your list?
 Take a guess- they are your‘serial offenders’!

-So how do we deal with this type tenant?
+So how do we deal with this type of tenant?
 How do we change these people who seemingly have a ‘priority problem’ to where they will pay on time?
-Firstly, we must only use strategy that is effective and is aimed at changing their attitude.
+Firstly, we must only use the strategy that is effective and is aimed at changing their attitude.
 We must implement Zero Tolerance strategies.